singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise2.md

 7. Once you are connected, make sure the Virtual Machine resembles the image below.

    ![ws name.](media/us44.png)

+**Note:** If the VM starts shutting down automatically, please restart the VM and login to RDP.

 8. You can add end-user applications and video GPU drivers, and any other required configurations to the VM.